A tutorial to higher rankings for WordPress sites

 If your content is original and well-structured, you’re probably able to reach new audiences.
 Take a look at how you can reach new audiences, beyond your organic reach.

 Maybe advertising on Facebook or Instagram might be a good way to reach new audiences for your content?
-Analyze what channels you already use and decide where you can do more in order to broaden your audience.
+Analyze what channels you already use and decide where you can do more to broaden your audience.

 This guide gives you a lot of stuff you can do on your WordPress site.
 It goes from technical SEO tips to conversion tips, to content tips, to conversation tips, and a whole lot in between.
-There’s a catch though: if you want to rank for highly competitive terms, you’ll have to actually do most of it and create great and compelling content in the process.
+There’s a catch, though: if you want to rank for highly competitive terms, you’ll have to actually do most of it and create great and compelling content in the process.

 You’re competing with every other website and business on the planet for attention, visitors, and outcomes.
 That means you have to put in a lot of hard work!

 But don’t worry — we’re here to help.